 An Early Warning

 Let's start with an assumption.
-Assume that Paybuyer's model breaks out and becomes popular like, say, loyalty rewards programs.
+Assume Paybuyer's model becomes popular like, say, loyalty rewards programs.

-The key thing to realize is that advertisers can use their competitor's names as search terms.
-That means Paybuyer lets businesses target their competitors' hottest prospects and pay those prospects to view an ad or call.
+The problem is that advertisers can use their competitor's names as search terms.
+That lets businesses target their competitors' hottest prospects and pay those prospects to view an ad or call.
+For example, say a buyer enters, "I plan to buy from Sparkle Window Washing."
+Competitors of Sparkle can then advertise against this search, showing the buyer ads with money lures.

-This ultra-precise targeting of competitors, combined with a significant money lure, can destroy companies.
+This ultra-precise targeting, combined with a money lure, can kill companies.

 - Ten competitors buy "Sparkle Window Washing" as a search term on Paybuyer.

-- They each offer $10 EV for a call to people who plan to buy from Sparkle.
+- Each competitor offers $10 per call to people who plan to buy from Sparkle.

 - Each competitor offers prices below Sparkle's.

-Under these assumptions, a sizable percentage of Sparkle's imminent customers may switch and buy from one of those competitors.
+Under these assumptions, a sizable percentage of Sparkle's imminent customers may ditch Sparkle and buy from one of those competitors.

 The point is: a pack of competitors can intercept and strip away Sparkle's customers.